 - Crackers can be as plain as water biscuits, which just form a platform on which to place your cheese to eat it, and will not detract from the flavours.

 - Then there are crackers that bring their own pizazz to the party.
-Ditty’s Oatcakes and Foods of Athenry Crackers and Toasts add their own complimentary tastes to your cheeseboard.
+Ditty’s Oatcakes add a complimentary taste to your cheeseboard.

 Some people like to serve their crackers on the cheeseboard with the cheese if the board is big enough.
 Otherwise, arrange your crackers in a napkin lined basket or on a long-serving platter or slate.